 In this context, the Complex General Surgical Oncology Fellowship Program at The University of Chicago continues to enhance and expand the clinical, educational and research offerings that define a premier surgical oncology fellowship program.
-We continue to have a three-year fellowship program, 20 months of which are dedicated to clinical rotations and 16 months to research.
+We have a two year fellowship program; 20 months of which are dedicated to clinical rotations and 4 months to research but offer, and strongly encourage, for those interested an additional 12 months of dedicated research time.
 The curriculum of the fellowship is independent and distinct from the General Surgery residency training program.
 This fellowship prepares surgeons to assume leadership in the multidisciplinary care of the cancer patient and to engage in high quality research.
 We seek to train the highest caliber surgeons to become leaders in surgical oncology.
 Surgeons who complete this program have accumulated the credentials, knowledge and experience for a productive academic career.

 During the dedicated research experience, fellows have the opportunity to select a faculty-mentored project in biochemistry, molecular biology, genetics, immunology, pharmacology, radiation biology, virology, outcomes or comparative effectiveness research.
 Fellows present and refine their data to a broad audience at weekly laboratory meetings.
 We expect this experience to cultivate the requisite skills to develop hypothesis-oriented research projects, organize an independently funded laboratory, and to prepare abstracts and manuscripts for presentation at national meetings and publication in peer-reviewed journals.
 Fellows are exposed to the principles of clinical research through the clinical and translational activities at both UCMC and NSUHS.
 UCMC is one of only a few academic medical centers with a funded U-10 grant for clinical trials research through the Alliance for Clinical Trials in oncology group which provides an unparalleled exposure and participation in the cooperative group clinical trial process.
 Fellows will also have the opportunity to focus on a unique outcomes based research opportunity that has been cultivated at NSUHS/Evanston Hospital in collaboration with the American College of Surgeons, analyzing the National Cancer Data Base.
 A course in biostatistics is provided to gain experience in clinical trial methodology, protocol and consent form writing, and data collection.
 As part of the instruction in clinical research, fellows assist with the accrual of patients into both institutional and regional/national cooperative group protocols.
 Fellows are mentored to finalize projects involving clinical research into presentations at national meetings and publications in peer-reviewed journals.
 Fellows are expected to have several manuscripts published or ready for publication prior to completing the Fellowship.

 The program director meets regularly with the fellows to review their academic progress, to suggest strategies to find an academic job and to help with the practical steps involved.
 This involvement has resulted in a high percentage (>90%) of fellows successfully pursuing academic careers.
-We provide stipends, health insurance, fringe benefits, and funds to travel to a major oncologic meeting each year are provided.
-Eligibility for the Fellowship includes: 1) completion of a general surgery residency in an approved U.S. or Canadian program and 2) U.S. nationality or permanent residency.
-The deadline for applications is mid-August.
+We provide stipends, health insurance, fringe benefits, and funds to travel to a major oncologic meeting each year.
+Eligibility for the Fellowship requires completion of a general surgery residency in an approved U.S. or Canadian program.

 CONTACT AND ADDRESS